bigdatagenomics/adam/README.md

 ## Running ADAM

-The ADAM jar file is a self-executing jar file with all dependencies included.
+ADAM is packaged via [appassembler](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/) and includes all necessary dependencies

 You might want to add the following to your `.bashrc` to make running `adam` easier:

 ```
-adam_jar="/workspace/adam/adam-cli/target/adam-0.6.0-SNAPSHOT.jar"
-alias adam="java -Xmx4g -jar $adam_jar"
+alias adam=". $ADAM_HOME/adam-cli/target/appassembler/bin/adam"
 ```

-Of course, you will want to change the `adam_jar` variable to point to the directory you placed ADAM on your local filesystem.
-You can also modify `-Xmx4g` to either give ADAM more or less memory depending on your system.
+`$ADAM_HOME` should be the path to where you have checked ADAM out on your local filesystem.
+To change any Java options (e.g., the memory settings --> "-Xmx4g", or to pass Java properties) set the `$JAVA_OPTS` environment variable.
+Additional details about customizing the appassembler runtime can be found [here](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/usage-script.html).

 Once this alias is in place, you can run adam by simply typing `adam` at the commandline, e.g.